AmitKumarDas/Decisions/blogs/objects_to_consider_in_oops.md

 	l[i], l[j] = l[j], l[i]
 }
 ```
+- NOTE: Most of the projects seem to use a custom list to implement `sort` interface.
+- NOTE: It could be great if these projects look beyond supporting sort & start using it to build domain logic as well.

+### Ever thought of building custom operators as well ?
-- How about requirements driving us to implement various operators on top of collections & conditions? e.g.
+How about requirements driving us to implement various operators on top of collections & conditions? e.g. `or`, `eq`, `ne`,
-  - or, eq, ne, gt, lt, and so on
+`gt`, `lt`, and so on.

 ### Fun Side
 - I tend to call above as first-class domain based objects.
 A jargon that will obviously be mis-interpreted.
 Hence this